Kichura/MCWine/README.md

 ## Disclaimers

 1. It cannot be guaranteed that ViaFabric + ViaBackwards + ViaRewind are allowed on specific servers as they can possibly cause problems with anti-cheat plugins,
-2. Due to technical limitations with the "enforce-secure-profile" feature from 1.19.1+ servers at this time; This will cause ViaFabric to malfunction with those servers,
-3. I do not take any responsibility for any issues caused by this pack - Any action you do is completely on your own,
+2. I do not take any responsibility for any issues caused by this pack - Any action you do is completely on your own,
-4. This modpack does not ship with mod menu as most configurations for each mod have been pre-baked. but you can install it regardless,
+3. This modpack does not ship with mod menu as most configurations for each mod have been pre-baked. but you can install it regardless,
-5. Some mods will possibly contain bugs that can break this client - If you are sensitive to these issues; You can disable the specific mods to play without them,
+4. Some mods will possibly contain bugs that can break this client - If you are sensitive to these issues; You can disable the specific mods to play without them,
-6. This modpack requires the use of OpenGL 3.3 or higher but if you wish to try and unlock this on your older GPU - [Learn more here,](https://gist.github.com/Kichura/9fa44010d8ed9e5733d258292e327001)
+5. This modpack requires the use of OpenGL 3.3 or higher but if you wish to try and unlock this on your older GPU - [Learn more here,](https://gist.github.com/Kichura/9fa44010d8ed9e5733d258292e327001)
-7. Certain keybinds in this modpack have been modified, The new keybinds can be [seen here.](https://github.com/Kichura/MCWine/blob/PrismMC-Dev/sources/keybinds.md)
+6. Certain keybinds in this modpack have been modified, The new keybinds can be [seen here.](https://github.com/Kichura/MCWine/blob/PrismMC-Dev/sources/keybinds.md)

 ## Modrinth Version